 Everyone has a Facebook friend who constantly shares how they held the door for someone, or paid for the food of the person behind them in line.
 It may seem self-serving when it’s coming from your high school acquaintance looking for likes, but when you’re an energy utility — or any business with paying customers — it’s a different story.
-Self-promotion can go a long way, and customers actually expect it.
+Self-promotion on social media can go a long way, and customers actually expect it.
 Here’s why, as a utility, you can feel good about getting your brag on.

 Customers want to see your human side